 - Help take in a shopping cart.

-- Take extra time to really listen.
+- Take extra time to really listen to someone.

 - Donate blood.

 - Find ways to help your parents or extended family.
 We have mowed Grandpa’s lawn, cleaned up their house, and are starting to make all of their memories digital.

 Serve together as a family.
 I promise you will see your family grow closer as you turn the focus on helping others.
 It may take a few tries, but it really works!
 Here’s some more great ideas!

 - Make a Kindness Kit to put in your car.

 - Donate old toys/clothes to a local thrift store!
 Bonus-you can organize your house while you sort!

 - Make Chemo Care Kits to take to a local Oncology unit.

 - Clean up trash at a neighborhood park.
 I’d recommend wearing gloves for this one.
 We’ve found some gross stuff doing this.